openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 state

-> OPTIONAL An opaque value provided by the Event Receiver when the event is triggered.
+> OPTIONAL.
+An opaque value provided by the Event Receiver when the event is triggered.

 As with any SSF event, the Verification Event has a top-level `sub_id` claim: